ecamartins/physical-activity-tracker/README.md

 # MvmtTracker

 ## Project Description
-A web app that enables users to log their weekly active minutes and compare their progress with others on the leaders.
+A web app that enables users to log their weekly active minutes and compare their progress with others on the leaderboard.
 Users without an account can only view the leaderboard.

 ## To Run Locally
 In the root directory, run the command `npm run dev`